JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/fastapi-aws-kubernetes/kubernetes_deploy/index.md

 I will type the minikube version, just to verify.

-Looks Good, minikube is successfully installed.
+Looks good, minikube is successfully installed.

 ![step6](./steps/step6.png)

 Next, I will install the **[kubectl](https://kubernetes.io/docs/reference/kubectl/overview/)** which is the Kubernetes command-line tool, which allows you to run commands against Kubernetes clusters.

-For your reference, you can follow this link : [https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/](https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/)
+For your reference, you can follow this link: [https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/](https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/)

 ### Install kubectl binary with curl on Linux